GeorgeHahn/Avalon/README.md

 ## STATUS

+ - ☑ Layout
+ - ▢ Prototype
+  - ▢ PCB - Ordered, waiting on arrival
+  - ☑ Stencil
+  - ▢ Parts - Ordered, waiting on arrival
-  Layout is complete and prototypes have been ordered along with a paste stencil.
-Assembly will commence when PCBs arrive on Tuesday 11/19.
+  - ▢ Assembly  - Will commence when PCBs arrive on Tuesday 11/19.

-## TODO
+ - ▢ Initial firmware

- - Port Klondike firmware to PIC18F45K50
+  - ▢ Port Klondike firmware to PIC18F45K50
- - Testing with a Raspberry Pi
+  - ▢ Testing with a Raspberry Pi
- - Tune settings for unique SMPS
+  - ▢ Tune settings for unique SMPS

+ - ▢ Future
- - Try a prototype with metal substrate board (for better heat dissipation)
+  - ▢ Try a prototype with metal substrate board (for better heat dissipation)

 ## WARNINGS